Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 Please enter your details below and select your areas of interest.

-The People's Bank of China (PBOC) set the dollar-yuan central parity rate lower at 6.4300 on Monday, compared with the 6.4386 set on Friday.
+The People's Bank of China (PBOC) set the dollar-yuan central parity rate lower at 6.3498 on Thursday, compared with 6.3677 set on Wednesday, marking the lowest parity since May 15, 2018.

 Prev.
 Official Close